-Under a term contract with the National Park Service, HCM led the team of preservation architects, conservators, cultural landscape architects and engineers in this intensive rehabilitation effort .
+Under a term contract with the National Park Service, HCM led the team of preservation architects, conservators, cultural landscape architects and engineers in this intensive memorial rehabilitation effort in the District of Columbia.
 Completed in 1931, the Peristyle Doric Temple, located on the National Mall in West Potomac Park, was built to memorialize local heroes who served the nation in World War I. The first war memorial on the Mall, the DC War Memorial lists all 499 District residents who lost their lives in the war, regardless of their rank, race, or gender.

 The temple is located on the National Mall in West Potomac Park in Washington, DC. and is managed and maintained by the National Park Service.
 It was the first memorial on the Mall to list all District residents who lost their lives in the war, regardless of their race, class, or gender.
 Maintaining the treasured historic intergrity of the monument, while providing the needed renovations, required a delicate balance.